You are here

 Section 11.2 of the Graduate School Handbook

 Most graduate associates are part-time student employees (50 percent time) and therefore do not meet the eligibility criterion for the Family and Medical Leave Act (FMLA) Policy 6.05.
 GAs, fellows and trainees do not accrue vacation or sick leave.
 Rules regarding time off during semester or term breaks or other times are determined by the GA’s appointing unit.
 GAs must check with their appointing units to determine when they are expected to be on duty.
 GAs that have held an appointment for more than 60.1 percent FTE for an entire 12 month period may qualify for leave under FMLA and should contact their local unit and FML Administrator to determine eligibility.

 Legal Holidays.
 GAs are not required to work on legal holidays noted on the university calendar.
 When university offices are required to maintain services on certain holidays and GAs are scheduled to work on a holiday, they must be given an alternate day off.

 Each program unit can determine the policy or guidelines for graduate student paid leave.
 Any leave additional to legal holidays is optional, but are strongly encouraged by the Graduate School.
 One day off for students working 20 hours per week is recommended to be assessed as 4 hours/day over 5 working days.
-The Graduate School has the following guidelines that seem reasonable for students holding a GA, fellow or trainee appointment.
+The Graduate School has the following guidelines that are strongly encouraged for students holding a GA, fellow or trainee appointment.

 - Sick/Bereavement Leave.
 A period of one to three consecutive days at a time for up to a maximum of three times for personal and/or family illness each spring or autumn semester may be taken.
 Sick days do not accrue beyond a semester.
 Many GAs have nine-month appointments and thus sick leave would not be granted in the summer term.
 If the student is a summer GA, fellow or trainee, then 1-3 days off up to twice per summer term is recommended.

 - Personal Leave.
 A period of up to 10 business days per year (two weeks per year) for vacation and/or personal reasons may be taken.
 Personal leave does not accrue.